schizoidnightmares/schizoidnightmares.com/_posts/2024/2024-12-18-reform-and-renovation.md

 ---
 title: Reform and renovation
 description: Licensing reforms and website renovation
+last_modified_at: February 3, 2025
 copyrighted: true
 ---

 I've been self-publishing content under the pseudonym "Schizoid&nbsp;Nightmares" for almost six years now.

+**Updated February 3, 2025: I switched downtime monitoring to Servervana due to UptimeRobot's policy prohibiting commercial use of their free plan (not applicable to me now but will be in the future).**

 Since the beginning, I have released my work under Creative&nbsp;Commons or other permissive licensing.
 Recent changes in my life situation have led me to look for ways to monetize my content while still holding onto my tradition of contributing free content.
 I also desire to merge the website for *Absurd&nbsp;Realms* with my main (schizoidnightmares.com).